 Concept of Operations.

-Work tasks associated with this scope of services include, without limitation, meeting with DDOT to define the full requirements, developing a benchmark document template, assessing the 16 tunnels, defining relevant stakeholders associated with each tunnel, developing a preliminary gap analysis for review, performing gap analysis to identify gaps and draft the move forward, and define threats per NFPA and Owner requirements.
+Work tasks associated with this scope of services include, meeting with DDOT to define the full requirements, developing a benchmark document template, assessing the 16 tunnels, defining relevant stakeholders associated with each tunnel, developing a preliminary gap analysis for review, performing gap analysis to identify gaps and draft the move forward, and define threats per NFPA and Owner requirements.
 Specific tasks are listed below:

 Meet with DDOT to define full requirements and confirm scope